CenturyLinkCloud/PublicKB/Release Notes/2016-07-05-cloud-platform-release-notes.md

 ### Enhancements (1)
 * __Runner:__
-	* **Playbook Version Support -** Runner now supports the ability of a Playbook to directly reference a specific version of AWS Boto, Azure, or clc-ansible-modules, when executing a Playbook.
+	* **Playbook Version Support -** Runner now supports the ability for a Playbook to directly reference a specific version of AWS Boto, Azure, or clc-ansible-modules, when executing a Playbook.
 This allows users to take advantage of updated features of modules or even pin a particular Playbook to a legacy version.

 ### Announcements (2)